memgraph/memgraph/release/mgp/instructions.md

 Because someone always has to manually bump up the version in `pyproject.toml`

 ## Why does `_mgp.py` exists?
-BEcause we are mocking here all the types that are created by memgraph in order to fix typing errors in `mgp.py`.
+Because we are mocking here all the types that are created by Memgraph in order to fix typing errors in `mgp.py`.